jmh3434/java-precourse/Precourse Java.md

 The machine on the other end:

--   received the instruction
+-   Received the instruction
--   understood the instruction
+-   Understood the instruction
--   submitted the transaction
+-   Submitted the transaction